 The Payoff of a Partnership

-The beauty of Vituity’s democratic partnership model is that when I pick up the phone to talk with a hospitalist about a patient, I’m talking to a Partner.
+’s democratic partnership model is that when I pick up the phone to talk with a hospitalist about a patient, I’m talking to a Partner.
 Our ability to deliver coordinated, high-quality care is rooted in our culture of engagement and collaboration.
 As Partners, we’re all truly invested in one another’s success.

 Other physician management and staffing companies may have some integration capabilities, but most aren’t physician-owned partnerships.
 Being an employee of a company versus a partner creates a very different culture.